DDT debugger on Aurora

 Starting the DDT GUI on Aurora

-Lunarc currently recommends using reverse connect to start DDT.
+LUNARC currently recommends using reverse connect to start DDT.
 Load the relevant module.
-On Aurora the module name is allinea_forge.
+On Aurora the module name is arm_forge.
 Load it:

 You can now start the GUI by typing

 at the command prompt.
 This will bring up the following GUI window

 In the bottom left hand corner you get confirmation whether you managed to reach the license server at NSC.

 Preparing and running your executable